Benefits of Asking 7 Simple Questions About Painful Fibroids

 However, while fibroids can co-exist with pregnancy, many women can have significant challenges:

-Therefore careful monitoring throughout your pregnancy and during/after your delivery is essential to prevent, promptly identify these complications and treat them.
+Therefore, careful monitoring throughout your pregnancy and during/after your delivery is essential to prevent and promptly identify and treat these complications.

 At this stage of pregnancy, your estrogen levels are elevated.
 You also have a higher blood volume as your body prepares your womb to grow and carry your baby.

-These two factors also affect any fibroid you have, making them grow larger.
+These two factors also affect your fibroid, making them grow larger.

 Studies tell us that not all fibroids grow in pregnancy, but one out of 3 women will find their fibroids do increase in size when they are pregnant.

-The changes in size affect both large and small fibroids – but usually not more than a quarter of their original size.
+The size changes affect large and small fibroids – but usually not more than a quarter of their original size.